 Presentation

-Hugues de Thé has a dual medical and scientific background.
+Hugues de Thé has a dual medical and scientific background (see CV).
 He explores the relationships between gene transcription, nuclear architecture and cancer development.
 Following the discovery of a retinoic acid receptor and the first response element to this hormone during his thesis in Pierre Tiollais' laboratory at the Institut Pasteur, he made a key contribution to the characterization of PML/RARA, the gene at the origin of acute promyelocytic leukemia (APL).

-Using animal models of this leukemia, he was able to demonstrate that induction of PML/RARA degradation by retinoic acid or arsenic is indeed at the origin of their clinical benefits, and that the combination of these two agents definitively cures the disease by a mechanism involving the reformation of PML bodies.
-Clinical trials directly inspired by his work led to the definitive cure of almost all patients, making LAP the first example of leukemia cured by targeted treatments.
+Using animal models of this leukemia, he was able to demonstrate that the induction of PML/RARA degradation by retinoic acid or arsenic is indeed at the origin of their clinical benefits, and that the combination of these two agents definitively cures the disease by a mechanism involving the reformation of PML bodies.
+Clinical trials directly inspired by his work have led to the definitive cure of almost all patients, making LAP the first example of leukemia cured by targeted treatments.

 Selected bibliography

-5 publications throughout his scientific career
+5 publications over entire scientific career